 The BEST Texas Sheet Cake you will ever have!
 Fudgy chocolate cake meets a rich chocolate glaze and crunchy pecans in this Southern classic!
-If you love this, you will also love this Coca Cola Cake, Chocolate Birthday Cake and Hot Milk Cake.

 One of my latest Texas-sized obsessions has been this recipe right here: Texas Sheet Cake!
 Served in impossibly large squares, this cake is an absolute God-send.
 We’re talking succulent chocolate cake and a thick, pecan-studded chocolate glaze on top here!